 Q: How Do I Find the Best Child Custody Lawyer?

 A: Word of mouth and online reviews can help to indicate how reputable a child support attorney is.
-However, when you choose the attorneys at the Law Offices of Dorie A. Rogers, APC, we take the hesitation out of your decision.
+However, when you choose the attorneys at the Dorie A. Rogers, APC, we take the hesitation out of your decision.
 Our team has the knowledge and experience you need to help resolve your child custody case with the best outcome for you and your child.

 Q: How Can I Fight Full Custody in California?

 A: Once a decision in court has been made, your attorney can help you file a Request for Order that will begin the process of modifying an already standing court-ordered custody case.
 If the parents can agree on the changes requested, the process is as easy as asking a judge for approval.
 If not, then you will need to prove your case to the court.